Experiencing Emergency Medicine

-This preceptorship is offered to first and second year UC Davis medical students interested in being exposed to clinical medicine.
+This preceptorship is offered to first and second year UC Davis medical students seeking exposure to clinical medicine.
 It is particularly well suited for students that are interested in emergency care and are considering a career in emergency medicine.
 Students spend two clinical shifts in the emergency department with an Emergency Medicine Faculty member.
 The student has the opportunity to see a wide spectrum of patients, many of which are critically ill or injured.
 Grading: Pass/Fail only.

 The primary goal of the emergency medicine clerkship is to teach the student how to recognize and manage acute life threatening conditions.
 A secondary goal is to develop the diagnostic skills necessary to evaluate patients with common symptoms such as chest pain or abdominal pain.